-This diagram is not damaged, because all the Lifelines are objects and these objects reside in the same Package as the Sequence diagram.
+This diagram is not damaged when round-tripped through version control, because all the Lifelines are objects and these objects reside in the same Package as the Sequence diagram.

 These recommendations also apply to Communication diagrams

 Sequence Element Activations

 Sequence elements in a Sequence diagram have Activation rectangles drawn along their lifelines.
 These rectangles describe the time the element is active during the overall period of processing.
 This visual representation can be suppressed by right-clicking the Sequence diagram, and selecting 'Suppress Activations'.